 - Acquire new resources?

 As much as we want our tomatoes to appear immediately, it just doesn’t work that way.

 Once you’ve implemented your new changes, you can’t just walk away.
 You have to provide sustenance.

 - Are you appraising new procedures and trends?

 - Do you work with consultants to evaluate workflow?

 Everything you do in a business needs constant love and attention.

 Maybe a project takes six months, depending on how much you throw your employees into the deep end.
 What if you know things take time and you’re ready to be patient and tend to the garden?
 HINT: The answer is long-term success.
 If that’s what you’re after, you’re going to need to know how to keep your garden healthy after you plant the seeds.
-Stay tuned for my follow-up post: How Does Your Garden Grow?
+Check out my follow-up post: How Does Your Garden Grow?
 Tending to the Health of Your Business.